Congress votes to suspend Russia trade status, enact oil ban

 “Messaging is important here and showing action is important,” Cardin said.
 “You’ve got the Ukrainians on the battlefield every day.
 The least we can do is get these bills passed.”

-The bill also provides the president with the authority to return normal tariff treatment for Russia as well as resume trade in Russian energy products subject to certain conditions.
+The bills also provides the president with the authority to return normal tariff treatment for Russia as well as resume trade in Russian energy products subject to certain conditions.

 While Russian oil makes up only a small part of U.S. imports, it carries a high price for lawmakers in Congress who viewed the ban as a moral test in blocking an economic lifeline for Putin’s regime.